Green: Money, Mary Jane and Shopify

 The common thread throughout most major industry disruptors is that they out-teched established companies.
 They focused on technological--usually digital--aspects to offer a better, more convenient option to consumers.
 Eventually, these once-small, “out-there” companies surpassed their immense competition--because their tech was better.

 When it comes to Cannabis, there is fertile ground for disruption.
 Namely, digital disruption.
 And we’ve got the idea that e-commerce Cannabis might just be the next big thing.

 Currently, the target audience of both e-commerce and the medical and recreational marijuana business is Gen Z and millennials.
 But in the next few years, Gen Z is going to be way more important for Cannabis companies.

 According to Bloomberg, Gen Z is going to overtake Millennials this year by .5% in terms of population.
-Sounds like a little, but it amounts to 385 million people.
+It sounds like a little, but it amounts to 385 million people.
 That means that Gen-Z will be 32% of the world’s population.

 Gen Z is now the biggest consumer base.
 They’re the next generation of the workforce, and what appeals to them will dictate what will be appealing in the future.

-Especially when it comes to e-commerce and new digital tools, Gen Z are far quicker to adapt.
+Especially when it comes to e-commerce and new digital tools, Gen Z is far quicker to adapt.
 Millennials witnessed technology grow, but Gen-Z grew up with the technology.
 Gen-Z people are the most tech-savvy of all the generations.
 E-commerce was aimed towards Millennials, but Gen-Z made it ubiquitous.
-Same goes for social media, the Internet, and, yes, cannabis.
+The same goes for social media, the Internet, and, yes, cannabis.